Bob Alig

 Melanie Girton

-Leanne is an award-winning leader, a start-up consultant, and a seasoned social entrepreneur with over 15 years of board experience on various nonprofit boards.
-In 1991, Leanne Huebner co-founded Minds Matter of New York City, the pioneering organization in college access & success and Minds Matter's founding nonprofit.
-She also served as the Founding Board Vice President for Minds Matter of Los Angeles for its first three years and has since served on Minds Matter National's Board.
-As Founding Board Chair, Leanne led efforts to launch an early-start charter middle school in an underserved area of South Los Angeles in 2013.
-Previously, she led Central Business Development at Yahoo, Inc!, where she closed over $90 million in new revenue and oversaw a $500 million+ trading portfolio in her role as an Associate at Credit Suisse.
-Today, along with her work with Minds Matter, she serves on the boards of the University of Pennsylvania’s Southern California Regional Advisory Board and Trustee’s Council of Penn Women, and previously served on the board of Manhattan Beach Education Foundation.
-In recognition for life's work of service to others, Leanne was named 2014 “Woman of the Year” at the California State Assembly; 2017 L'Oreal "Women of Worth" Honoree, and 2013 “Woman of Distinction” by Soroptimist International and 66th Assembly District.
-A first generation college graduate herself, Leanne earned a B.S. in Finance from the Wharton School at the University of Pennsylvania and an M.B.A. degree from Harvard Business School.
+A first generation college graduate herself, Leanne is a nationally-recognized nonprofit leader and a seasoned social entrepreneur with over 20 years of nonprofit board experience.
+In 1991, Leanne Huebner co-founded Minds Matter of New York City, the pioneering organization in college access & success and our founding nonprofit; later she was involved as Founding Board Vice President of Minds Matter's work in Southern California.
+In 2013, as its Founding Board Chair, Leanne led efforts to launch a successful charter school in an underserved area of South Los Angeles.
+In her earlier professional career before she devoted her time to philanthropic efforts only, she led Yahoo's Central Business Development where she closed $90 million in new business and oversaw a $500 million trading portfolio at Credit Suisse.
+She serves or served on various educational nonprofit boards including: Trustee's Council of Penn Women, University of Pennsylvania's Southern California Regional Advisory Board, Vistamar School Board of Trustees, Reach Higher Foundation, and the Manhattan Beach Education Foundation.
+Leanne has received numerous recognitions for her volunteer work both nationally and regionally: California State Assembly ("Women of the Year"), L'Oreal ("Women of Worth"), Points of Light Foundation (Daily Point of Light Recipient), Soroptimist International ("Woman of Distinction") and Tri Delta National (2020 Distinguished Delta).
+Leanne holds a B.S. in Finance from the Wharton School at the University of Pennsylvania and an M.B.A. degree from Harvard Business School.

-Deborah McGinn recently retired from the William T. Grant Foundation where she held the position of vice president for finance and administration and assistant treasurer.
-She was formerly the vice president of finance and administration for The After-School Corporation (TASC), now ExpandED Schools.
-Ms. McGinn has a strong track record in nonprofit finance and administration.
-Prior to her tenure at TASC, she held senior-level positions at the Fund for Public Schools, EDF, and E+Co.
-The first 25 years of her career were spent at the Port Authority of New York and New Jersey, where she started her career as an accountant and rose through the organization to hold the position of deputy treasurer at the time of her departure.
-Deborah was a first generation college student who earned her BA in Economics from Douglass College of Rutgers University.
+Deborah McGinn retired in 2017 from the William T. Grant Foundation, where she held the position of vice president for finance and administration and assistant treasurer.
+Deborah has a strong track record in nonprofit finance and administration working in education and environmental organizations.
+She held the position of Vice President of Finance and Administration at the ExpandED Schools, the Fund for Public Schools, EDF and E+Co.
+The first 25 years of her career were spent in the public sector at the Port Authority of New York and New Jersey, where she started her career as an accountant and rose through the organization to hold the position of Deputy Treasurer.
+Deborah earned a BA in Economics from Douglass College of Rutgers University.

 Shari Noonan